This list of cities and towns are where the Syriac people lived in ancient and modern times

 Byblos: Today is called Jubail on the Lebanese coast and part North Bishopric of Phoenicia

-Canatha: A town near Busra
+Canatha: A town near Busra, Syria

 Cercesium: A town on the Euphrates, at the confluence of Khabur, currently called al-Busayra.